2014mchidamb/Standalone-Algos/README.md

 # Standalone-Algos
-Self-contained implementations of standard algorithms.
+Self-contained implementations of algorithms from various subareas of computer science.
+Implementations are either in Python3 or C++11.